KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 KAATSU's unparalleled safety, comfort, long proven clinical history usage, and versatility is designed to serve the entire human spectrum, from elite athletes and post-op rehab patients to amputees, paraplegics, and the elderly for home use.

-Hytro is explicitly positioned for elite sport — Premier League, NFL, NBA, F1 — and centers on athletic performance and recovery.
-Without electronic regulation, individualized calibration, or cycling, it is not engineered to serve the broad spectrum of users and patients that KAATSU supports.
+Hytro is explicitly positioned for elite sport — Premier League, NFL, NBA, F1 — and centers on athletic performance and recoverybased on a KAATSU design from 2001 that was discontinued.

 STILL NOT CONVINCED?
 REACH OUT.